Lypeix/sql-1st-learning-project/README.md

 # Notes Database CLI

 A command-line notes manager built with Python and SQLite.
-The goal of this project is to learn SQL fundamentals and replace JSON.
+The goal of this project is to learn SQL fundamentals and replace JSON with SQLite.

 ## Roadmap